F121Live/FreeSpin/README.md

 Notice:
-This project has been discontinued, I'm going to be focussing on the Revival client while also providing assistance in [Spikewall](https://github.com/Ramen2X/spikewall), a new Sonic Runners server program written in C#.
+This project has been discontinued, I'm going to be focussing on the Revival client while also providing assistance to [Spikewall](https://github.com/Ramen2X/spikewall), a new Sonic Runners server program written in C#.